Civil Service (Special Advisers) Bill Explanatory and Financial Memorandum

 15. The provisions of the Civil Service (Special Advisers) Bill have undergone detailed legal examination to ensure their compliance with the European Convention on Human Rights (ECHR).
 It is not considered that the Bill engages Article 6 of the convention.
 The Bill sets a qualifying condition for employment as a civil servant; it does not make a determination of an adviser's civil rights.
 In order to ensure compliance with Article 1 of the First Protocol to the ECHR, on the right to property, compensation is provided for any special adviser whose appointment is terminated under the legislation.

-16. The Member is satisfied that the application of a straightforward eligibility criterion to the post of special adviser is human rights compliant.
+17. The Sponsor is satisfied that the application of a straightforward eligibility criterion to the post of special adviser, with provision for a review to determine eligibility in exceptional circumstances, is human rights compliant.

 ADDITIONAL LEGAL CONSIDERATIONS